-C. CHANNEL DESIGN PLANS: POLA and POLB, deep-water constructed ports, do not have siltation problems like natural river ports.
-The only sediments deposited in the ports are carried by the Los Angeles River, Dominguez Channel, and several smaller local storm drains.
-Due to the dry local climate, these channels carry significant quantities of water only on rare occasions during the winter, and silt settles out near the inlet mouth.
+C. CHANNEL DESIGN PLANS: POLA and POLB, deep-water constructed ports, do not have siltation problems like estuary ports.
+Sediments deposited in the ports are carried by the Los Angeles River, Dominguez Channel, and several minor local storm drains.
+Due to the dry local climate, these channels carry significant quantities of water only on rare occasions during storm events, and silt settles out near the inlet mouth.
 The ports need only dredge occasionally to maintain berth side design water depths.

 The Harbors usually have very localized shoaling problems.
-They occur mainly in the immediate vicinity of the pier-head lines when propeller or bow thruster action causes localized sloughing of the under-wharf embankments.
+They occur mainly near the pier headlines when propeller or bow thruster action causes localized sloughing of the under-wharf embankments.
 Soft bottom conditions mitigate the effect of shoaling, and ongoing maintenance dredging restores design water depth.

 Expanding commercial facilities and increasing ship sizes often reduce maneuvering room near marinas and other facilities.
-This reduces the mariner's margin of error and can contribute to hazardous situations, damage claims, and undesirable maneuvering constraints from wake and prop wash.
+This minimizes the mariner's margin of error and can contribute to hazardous situations, damage claims, and undesirable maneuvering constraints from wake and prop wash.
 Although options may be limited, those designing new berths and terminals should plan for future comparable marina spaces and similar facilities.
-Since this can create short-term misunderstandings, developers should designate specific areas for commercial and recreational activities in a manner that minimizes potential conflicts and dangers.
+Since this can create short-term misunderstandings, developers should designate specific areas for commercial and recreational activities to minimize potential conflicts and dangers.
 This long-term benefit to property and safety should be considered an integral element of any significant design.

-1. PORT OF LONG BEACH: All 65 deep-water berths lay within three miles of the open sea and are reached via the Main Channel with depths of minus 76 feet (-23.2m) at Mean-Lower-Low-Water (MLLW).
+1. PORT OF LONG BEACH: All 80 deep-water berths lay within three miles of the open sea and are reached via the Main Channel with depths of minus 76 feet (-23.2m) at Mean-Lower-Low-Water (MLLW).
 Dredging outside the Long Beach Breakwater Entrance Channel has deepened that area to minus 76 feet (-23.2m) at MLLW.

 The Port is currently engaged in a capital development program (CDP) that includes but is not limited to dredging, terminal redevelopment, transportation, and public safety projects.
-Major components of the CDP include the Middle Harbor Redevelopment Program, the replacement of the Gerald Desmond Bridge spanning the Back Channel, and several rail infrastructure projects.

 Southern California Edison has raised the 66kV powerlines over the Cerritos Channel to 234 feet at Mean High Water.
 The new wires and towers were completed in March 2021.
-Overall completion, including the removal of the current towers, should be completed by March 2023.
+Project is nearing completion and overall completion is estimated to be in the Fall of 2023.

 In addition to the CDP, the Port has a program for maintenance dredging.
 Both CDP dredge projects and the maintenance dredging program are conducted under the oversight of the Port's Dredge Committee.
-The Dredge Committee is comprised of representatives from the Engineering and Planning Bureaus, Trade Division, and Jacobsen Pilots.
-The Dredge Committee is responsible for receiving requests and reviewing and prioritizing maintenance dredging needs, proposing prioritization to Port management, and executing the maintenance dredging program.
+The Dredge Committee is comprised of representatives from several Port Divisions and Jacobsen Pilots.
+The Dredge Committee is responsible for receiving requests, reviewing and prioritizing maintenance dredging needs, proposing prioritization to Port management, and executing the maintenance dredging program.
 The Dredge Committee also conducts planning efforts to identify, scope, and prioritize capital dredging needs.
 The Port's Program Management Division manages capital dredging projects with support from the Engineering Bureau.
-Construction of capital projects and maintenance dredging requests and planning for dredging through the Dredge Committee, the Port can plan, track, and execute dredging according to permits issued by the U.S. Army Corps of Engineers.
+Construction of capital projects and maintenance dredging are managed by the Port's Construction Management Division.
+By centralizing all dredging requests and planning for dredging through the Dredge Committee, the Port can plan, track, and execute dredging according to permits issued by the U.S. Army Corps of Engineers.